wilmoore/almon/Readme.md

 > In that case, why use a mailer library?
 Why not use the raw PHP `mail` function?

 Because the PHP mail interface is extremely low-level and this is very apparent when it comes to authenticating with an external SMTP server.
 In this case, there is a lot of value added in introducing a library.

+> I see tests coverage for `lib/Line`; however, what about everything else under `lib`?

+Diminishing returns...

 > Why not distribute this as a phar archive?